sb2nov/mac-setup/iTerm/README.md

 [![Screen](https://raw.githubusercontent.com/sb2nov/mac-setup/master/assets/Iterm.png)](https://raw.githubusercontent.com/sb2nov/mac-setup/master/assets/Iterm.png)

 ### MacOS shortcuts ⌘←, ⌘→ and ⌥←, ⌥→

-You might be familiar with shortcuts to skip a word (⌥) or go to start/end of the line (⌘).
-Of course you can configure iTerm2 to support these shortcuts:
+You might be familiar with shortcuts to skip a word (⌥) or go to start/end of the line (⌘). iTerm is not set up to work with these shortcuts by default but here's how you set them up:

 open up iTerm2 preferences (⌘,) -> Profiles -> Keys -> Click on + icon (add new Keyboard shortcut).